 Keep all communication channels open with your child’s teacher.
 When a school day goes horribly wrong for your HSC sit with the teacher and work out why.
 Keep talking.

-And the same advice applies to your HSC too – talk to your child daily so they can share their school day with you seen through their eyes.
-Ask what they enjoyed about their day, what the worst part of their school day was, establish if anything evoked significant emotion (positive or negative).
+And the same advice applies to your HSC too.
+Talk to your child daily so they can share their school day with you seen through their eyes.
+Ask what they enjoyed about their day.
+Ask what the worst part of their school day was.
+Establish if anything evoked significant emotion (positive or negative).
+Help them piece their days together.

 6. Trust Your Instinct